 (b) Water table levels must be predicted using standards in OAR 340-071-0130(23).

-(A) The permanent water table must be at least 4 feet below the bottom of the absorption facility, except in defined geographic areas where the department has determined through a groundwater study that less separation will not degrade groundwater or threaten public health.
+(A) The permanent water table must be at least 4 feet below the bottom of the absorption facility, except in defined geographic areas where DEQ has determined through a groundwater study that less separation will not degrade groundwater or threaten public health.
 In these exception areas, the permanent water table must be at least 24 inches below the ground surface.

 (B) A temporary water table must be 24 inches or more below the ground surface.
 An absorption facility may not be installed deeper than the top of the temporary water table.